The Spurious Factor Dilemma: Robust Inference in Heavy-Tailed Elliptical Factor Models

 \end{lemma} \begin{remark} Several remarks are in order.
-First, Algorithm \ref{alg_secondround_estrealsignal} incorporates the method developed in \cite{onatski2010determining} as an auxiliary input.
-This serves as a correction to our initial results when the first detected spurious noise signal lies within the bulk spectrum—indicating, in other words, that the sample $Y$ contains only light-tailed randomness.
-In such cases, applying the method from \cite{onatski2010determining} yields an accurate estimate of the number of common factors.
-The consistency of our overall methodology is established in Lemma \ref{lem_secondround_consistency}, with the proof deferred to Section \ref{sec_proof_testing procedures}.
-Second, the use of \cite{onatski2010determining} in Algorithm \ref{alg_secondround_estrealsignal} is primarily due to its simplicity.
-It can readily be replaced by other well-established methods in the literature, such as those in \cite{bai2018consistency}. \end{remark}
+First, Algorithm \ref{alg_secondround_estrealsignal} incorporates the methods developed in \cite{onatski2010determining} and \cite{Dobriban} as auxiliary inputs.
+This serves as a correction to our initial detection procedure when the first potential spurious signal is identified at some position $r^*$.
+In such cases, applying the methods from \cite{onatski2010determining} or \cite{Dobriban} to the original sample yields an initial estimate $k$.
+The final estimate is then obtained by setting $\widehat{r}=k$ if $k \le r^*-1$ (indicating that no spurious signal occurs before or at $k$), and $\widehat{r}=r^*-1$ otherwise (where the first spurious signal at $r^*$ is excluded).
+The consistency of this overall two-step methodology is established in Lemma \ref{lem_secondround_consistency}.
+Second, the choice of the specific methods in \cite{onatski2010determining} and \cite{Dobriban} for Algorithm \ref{alg_secondround_estrealsignal} is primarily due to their simplicity and established theoretical properties.
+They can readily be replaced by other well-known consistent procedures in the literature, such as those in \cite{bai2018consistency}. \end{remark}